rajdee/postcss-font-magician/README.md

 });
 ```

-#### font-stretch
+### font-stretch

-Need to support `font-stretch`?
+Need to support [font-stretch](https://developer.mozilla.org/en-US/docs/Web/CSS/font-stretch)?
 You can use it as a 2nd or 3rd params in an option key.

 ```js
 require('postcss-font-magician')({